AMReX-Codes/amrex/CONTRIBUTING.md

     Nightly regression testing is used to ensure that no answers change (or if they do, that the changes were expected).

-    If a change is critical, we can cherry-pick the commit from `development` to `master`.

   * Bug fixes, questions and contributions of new features are welcome!

        * Bugs should be reported through GitHub issues